Aymen-thabet/KUBERNETES-deploy-a-WordPress-Site-with-MySQL-db-on-AWS/README.md

 First thing to do is Create a Role with permission to use EBS and EFS and attach it to EC2 instances

-Note : the EFS-policy is a custom policy (JSON) that i will leave in the end in the Project YAML File :
+Note : the EFS-policy is a custom policy (JSON) that i will leave in the Yaml-Config.yaml file :

 ![Capture d'écran 2024-08-25 190048](https://github.com/user-attachments/assets/c5c4010d-9b40-41cd-8ffe-a971ae098628)